 What is the outlook (prognosis) for meralgia paraesthetica?

 Generally, the prognosis is good.
-Often, the symptoms of pain and pins and needles resolve with time but sometimes the numbness and altered sensation can remain, long-term.
-But, if there is a serious underlying cause of the entrapment (rare), the prognosis is less good.
+Often, the symptoms of pain and pins and needles resolve with time but sometimes the numbness and altered sensation can remain long-term.
+However, if there is a serious underlying cause of the entrapment (this is rare) then the prognosis will depend on the underlying cause.